Using Microbiome insights in discovery and preclinical services

 - Metabolites (e.g. short-chain fatty acids)

-Methods & Analyses
+Methods & Analyses for microbiome studies

 Oncodesign Services offers a broad range of technological approaches for culturing, detecting, identifying and localizing microorganisms (bacteria, yeasts, etc.) in simple or complex samples (fluids, tissues) coming from preclinical studies or clinical trials.